yuehuarulian/my_depthsplat/DATASETS.md

 If you would like to train and evaluate on the high-resolution DL3DV dataset, you will need to download the [DL3DV-960P](https://huggingface.co/datasets/DL3DV/DL3DV-ALL-960P) version (540x960 resolution).
 Simply follow the same procedure for data processing (use the `images_4` folder instead of `images_8`).

+Please follow the [DL3DV license](https://github.com/DL3DV-10K/Dataset/blob/main/License.md) if you use this dataset in your project and kindly [reference the DL3DV paper](https://github.com/DL3DV-10K/Dataset?tab=readme-ov-file#bibtex).

 ## Additional Datasets